ECCC-MSC/open-data/canada.ca_upcoming/msc-data/obs_hydrometric/readme_hydrometric-datamart_en.md

     * SK (Saskatchewan)
     * YT (Yukon)

-* __FREQUENCY__ :  frequency of update, "hourly" or "daily"
+* __FREQUENCY__ :  Frequency of update, "hourly" or "daily".

 ## File name nomenclature

 NOTE: ALL HOURS ARE IN UTC.

-The files have the following nomenclature:
+The files have the following nomenclature :

 CMC-reps-srpe-EnsembleDataType_Variable_LevelType_Level_Resolution_YYYYMMDDHH_Phhh_FileContent.grib2